State Theatre, Arts Centre Melbourne

 Friday May 19

 Szymanowski’s opera presents a few problems to some of us but not for the usual reasons.
 The work should be easy to imbibe, particularly as it comprises three pretty brief acts which could be run together without any difficulty, except for trying the main character’s stamina.
 And this presentation from director Kasper Holten, a co-production with Covent Garden and Dallas, cuts out the libretto’s extraneous exotica to focus on the three main characters with exacting intensity, just as the composer and his co-librettist Jaroslaw Iwaszkiewicz intended.
 But the opera comes with inbuilt baggage that is hard to ignore; well it is for me.
-Still, this night’s work came across with such drive and purpose that you easily ignored the question-marks for the duration.
+Still, this night’s work came across with such drive and purpose that you easily countenanced the question-marks for the duration.

 This version continued the pattern of updates in the national company’s Melbourne season: Carmen in mid-20th century Cuba, Cav/Pag in the same 1980s Calabrian village, King Roger in an abstract environment of the 1920s, this last making the most significant break with the original.
 Leaving this chronology element to one side, the finest achievement in the opening night of the Szymanowski opera lay in the musical realization which came close to ideal, conductor Andrea Molino displaying admirable command of a score that juxtaposes garrulity with terseness, euphony and dissonance, seductiveness and brutality.
 He was rewarded with an outstanding response from Orchestra Victoria whose playing remained assured from the opening tam-tam strokes to the abrupt final C Major chord.